The Most Important Hiking Essentials That Every Hiker Needs

 6. Hiking Poles

 Again, I really don’t recommend poles unless you have bad knees or ankles, because on the way down, you can take some of the pressure off your joints by using the poles.
 However, in the winter I find poles helpful, so I would recommend them.
-I recommend getting a good but cheaper pair from eastern mountain sports or a HIGH quality but expensive pair from black diamond equipment that will last you close to forever.
+I recommend some from eastern mountain sports or a HIGH quality but expensive pair from black diamond equipment that will last you close to forever.

 7. A Med Kit